webyrd/declarative-semantics/README.md

 Code written by Ramana Kumar and Will Byrd, after discussion with Jeremy Siek.

 The code implements the interesting parts of Figure 2 on page 7 of the paper.
+See the tests in `tables-subsets.scm` for an idea of what the queries and answers look like.

 There are currently two versions of the code:

-* tables-subsets.scm, which is the closer of the two implementations to the spirit of Figure 2.
+* `tables-subsets.scm`, which is the closer of the two implementations to the spirit of Figure 2.
 The Subset relation is explicit.

-* tables.scm, in which the subset relation is implicit.
+* `tables.scm`, in which the subset relation is implicit.

-tables-subsets.scm seems to be closer to the spirit of Figure 2.
+`tables-subsets.scm` seems to be closer to the spirit of Figure 2.

 Questions/Future Work: